anouarjlidi/AgateApps/docs/character_manager.md

 ## Routing

-The character manager and generator relies under the `esteren_domains.corahnrin` domain.
+The character manager and generator relies under the `%esteren_domains.corahnrin%` domain.

 Some routes are imported from the `PierstovalCharacterManagerBundle`, some in `CorahnRinBundle`.